A person who has been arrested for a first offense DUI in California is facing two different government agencies.

-There are circumstances where police are unable to definitively determine who was driving.
-This might arise in an accident where the occupants are outside the vehicle and either point to each other as the driver or refuse to acknowledge who was driving.
+- An accident where the occupants are outside the vehicle and refuse to acknowledge who was driving.

-Still another is where you are found parked or asleep in your vehicle and police observe that you were under the influence.
-However, there is no evidence that you were ever driving the vehicle.
+- You are found parked or asleep in your vehicle and police observe that you were under the influence

-While there may be some evidence pointing to you as the likely driver in any of these scenarios, the prosecutor may be more amenable to reduction of the charges in the interests of justice.
+While there may be some evidence pointing to you as the likely driver in any of these scenarios, the prosecutor may be more amenable to a reduction of the charges in the interests of justice.